chrede88/alfred-wireguard/README.md

 ## License
 This workflow is licensed under the [MIT Licence](http://opensource.org/licenses/MIT).
-The main logo is a registered trademarks of Jason A. Donenfeld, [WireGuard](https://www.wireguard.com/).
+The main logo is a registered trademark of Jason A. Donenfeld, [WireGuard](https://www.wireguard.com/).